fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 improvements through plugins.

-It might surprise you to know that you’ve already written some plugins if you’ve worked through the previous labs in this book.
+It might surprise you to know that you’ve already written some plugins if you’ve worked through the previous labs in this course.
 Any time you put fixtures and/or hook functions into a project’s top-level conftest.py file, you created a local conftest plugin.
 It’s just a little bit of extra work to convert these conftest.py files into installable plugins that you can share between